Mexico Worries That A New Border Wall Will Worsen Flooding

 "The drainage system would obviously be impacted due to the dragging of debris from water coming back to the riverbanks," Planning Director Gilbert Millan said.

-City Manager Albert Perez said: "Or it might end up knocking down the wall because the water's gotta get out of here somehow.
+City Manager Alberto Perez added: "Or it might end up knocking down the wall because the water's gotta get out of here somehow.
 And there's nowhere for that water to go when we have those floods."

-At one point, the U.S. section of the boundary and water commission sided with worried city officials.
+At one point, the U.S. section of the Boundary and Water Commission sided with worried city officials.
 Back in 2007, when the Starr County border fence was first proposed, U.S. river engineers joined their Mexican counterparts in vigorously opposing it.

 Then the U.S. officials flipped 180 degrees.